Our use of cookies

 Apply for a resident parking permit

-Apply to lower a kerb
+Apply for a dropped kerb

 If someone is parked across your driveway

-If someone has parked across your driveway where the kerb has been lowered to meet the road we may be able to provide enforcement.
+If someone has parked across your driveway where the kerb has been lowered to meet the road, we may be able to provide enforcement.

 • If the vehicle has been parked and blocks your dropped kerb access, so the driveway cannot be safely used for its intended purpose.
 The vehicle must be blocking the driveway and parked adjacent to the lowered kerb, not just parked inconsiderately